Haefliger's differentiable cohomology: Overview of various characteristic classes

 First of all, a {\bf pseudogroup} on a manifold $\BB$ is a subset $\Gamma\subset \mathrm{Diff_{loc}}(\BB)$ of the set of diffeomorphisms between opens in $\BB$ satisfying the following axioms: \begin{itemize} \item $\Gamma$ is closed under composition, inversion and it contains the identity $id_\BB$. \item $\Gamma$ is closed under restriction to smaller opens. \item Let $\mathcal{U}$ be an open cover of an open set $\tilde{U}\subset \BB$ and $\phi$ a diffeomorphism defined on $\tilde{U}$ and such that $\phi|_{U}\in \Gamma$ for all $U\in \mathcal{U}$.
 Then $\phi \in \Gamma$. \end{itemize}

 Of course, the basic example for us is $\textrm{Diff}_{\textrm{loc}}(\R^q)$.
 As indicated by the discussion above, to talk about cocycles (and principal bundles) it is useful to pass to germs

-endowing $\Ger(\Gamma)$ with the germ topology and the induced smooth structure as above.
+endowing $\Ger(\Gamma)$ with the germ topology; as for $\Gamma^q$, this choice of topology makes $\Ger(\Gamma)$ locally Euclidean.
 The structure present on $\Ger(\Gamma)$ that is relevant to our discussion is that of groupoid over $\BB$- schematically denoted as

 In more detail: it comes with source and target maps

 which send an element $\textrm{germ}_x(\phi)$ to $x$, and $\phi(x)$, respectively; and, using composition of functions, any two elements $\gamma_1, \gamma_2\in \Ger(\Gamma)$ which match (i.e. $s(\gamma_1)= t(\gamma_2)$) can be composed to give $\gamma_1\cdot \gamma_2\in \Ger(\Gamma)$.
 Indeed, writing $\gamma_i= \textrm{germ}_{x_i}(\phi_i)$, the matching condition is $x_1= \phi(x_2)$ and then $\phi:= \phi_1\circ \phi_2$ is well defined around $x:= x_2$ hence we can define $\gamma_1\cdot \gamma_2:= \textrm{germ}_{x}(\phi)$.